 Your professional history is the primary driver of your study timeline.
 The AIGP exam does not test just law or just technology — it tests dual fluency: the ability to translate technical AI concepts into governance requirements, and vice versa.
 Most candidates arrive strong in one silo and weak in the other.

 Compared to other IAPP exams, the AIGP is conceptually more demanding than the CIPP/US for candidates who struggle with technical abstractions.
-However, many find it more rewarding — it prioritises conceptual application and strategic real-world thinking over the rote memorisation of hundreds of specific legislative clauses.
+However, many find it more rewarding — it prioritizes conceptual application and strategic real-world thinking over the rote memorization of hundreds of specific legislative clauses.

 Where to Spend Your Hours: Domain Breakdown (BoK v2.1)